Recoveries & Settlement Agreements Reported as of December 06, 2013:

-The third pro rata interim distribution from the Bernard L. Madoff Investment Securities LLC (BLMIS) Customer Fund to eligible customers commenced March 29, 2013, with a record date of March 22, 2013.
-As of May 17, 2013, approximately $507.9 million has been distributed to BLMIS accounts with allowed claims in the third distribution, representing approximately 4.721 percent of the allowed claim amount of each individual account, unless the claim is fully satisfied.
+The third pro rata interim distribution from the Bernard L. Madoff Investment Securities LLC (BLMIS) Customer Fund to eligible customers commenced March 29, 2013.
+As of December 6, 2013, approximately $523.0 million has been distributed to BLMIS accounts with allowed claims in the third distribution, representing approximately 4.721 percent of the allowed claim amount of each individual account, unless the claim is fully satisfied.
 After the third pro rata interim distribution, 1,073 accounts with allowed claims remain partially satisfied and entitled to participate in future interim distributions.

 Second Pro Rata Interim Distribution (33.556%):

-The second pro rata interim distribution from the Bernard L. Madoff Investment Securities LLC (BLMIS) Customer Fund to eligible BLMIS customers commenced September 19, 2012, with a record date of September 13, 2012.
-To date, approximately $3.638 billion has been distributed to BLMIS accounts with allowed claims through the second pro rata interim distribution.
+The second pro rata interim distribution from the Bernard L. Madoff Investment Securities LLC (BLMIS) Customer Fund to eligible BLMIS customers commenced September 19, 2012.
+To date, approximately $3.746 billion has been distributed to BLMIS accounts with allowed claims through the second pro rata interim distribution.